scredis/scredis/README.md

 ### Running the tests

 The tests require two Redis instances to be running with some specific configuration options set.
-They can be started with the start-redis-test-instances.sh script.
+They can be started with the `start-redis-test-instances.sh` script.
+Stopping is done with script `stop-redis.sh`

+Some tests require redis-cluster, redis-cluster can be started with `run-redis-cluster.sh`.
+6 redis instances will be started on ports 7000-7005 without authorization.

 ### Results